BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 204 ---

-L 12/204 EN Official Journal of the European Union 17.1.2015

 (e) the proportional share of the undertakings' own funds calculated according to the relevant sectoral rules, as referred to in Article 2(7) of Directive 2002/87/EC, in relation to holdings in related undertakings which are credit